-4.2 The recently revised NPPF (2018) requires that local planning authorities identify a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirements set out in adopted strategic policies that are no more than five years old, or against their local housing need where the strategic policies are more than five years old, unless these strategic policies have been reviewed and found not to require updating.
-The Selby Core Strategy Local Plan was adopted in October 2013 and therefore remains within date.
-The housing target in the Core Strategy is to deliver a minimum of 450 homes per year across the District and this starting point gives a basic five year requirement for 2,250 homes across the District: 450 x 5 = 2,250.
+- 4.2 The recently revised NPPF (2019) requires that local planning authorities identify a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirements set out in adopted strategic policies that are no more than five years old, or against their local housing need where the strategic policies are more than five years old, unless these strategic policies have been reviewed and found not to require updating. - 4.3 The Selby District Core Strategy Local Plan was adopted in October 2013 and therefore over 5 years old, footnote 37 of the NPPF states that "Unless these strategic policies have been reviewed and found not to require updating.
+Where local housing need is used as the basis for assessing whether a five year supply of specific deliverable sites exists, it should be calculated using the standard method set out in national planning guidance."
+As the Core Strategy Local Plan (2013) has yet to be reviewed the Council is using the standard method as set out in the national planning guidance to calculate our five year housing supply. - 4.4 The housing target as set out by the standard methodology is to deliver a minimum of 365 homes per year across the District and this starting point gives a basic five year requirement for 1,825 homes across the District: 365 x 5 = 1,825.